 Why do this: You can quickly undertake effective actions, spread hope, build coalitions, interact with people outside your usual sphere–and have fun!

 How: The Ridgefield Democratic Town Committee has fostered a vibrant community of dedicated, innovative volunteers.
 Join us.
-You will also find community with grassroots organizations that include ReSistersCT, ICT4 (a local chapter of Indivisible), and many others.
+You will also find community with grassroots organizations that include ReSisters, ICT4 and Ridgefield Resistance (both local chapters of Indivisible), and many others.

 Demand Officials’ Attention